 You must receive budget and credit counseling from an approved credit counseling agency within before your bankruptcy case is filed.
 The agency will review possible options available to you in credit counseling and assist you in reviewing your budget.
 Different agencies provide the counseling in-person, by telephone, or over the Internet.
 If you decide to file bankruptcy, you must have a certificate of completion from the agency showing that you received the counseling before your bankruptcy case was filed.
-I currently send my clients to www.summitfe.org.
-The
+I can provide you with a few providers to complete the credit counseling requirement.

 Some of the approved agencies offer debt management plans (also called DMPs).
 A DMP is a plan to repay some or all of your debts in which you send the counseling agency a monthly payment that it then distributes to your creditors.
 Debt management plans can be helpful for some consumers.
 For others, they are a terrible idea.
 The problem is that many counseling agencies will pressure you into a debt management plan as a way of avoiding bankruptcy whether it makes sense for you or not.
 You should not consider a debt management plan if making the monthly plan payment will mean you will not have money to pay your rent, mortgage, utilities, food, prescriptions, and other necessities.
 It is important to keep in mind these important points: